Flora Library

 Flora of China Overview

-... , review, and editing is the hallmark of the production of the Flora.
+... synonymy, phenology, provincial distribution in China, brief statements on extra-Chinese distribution, and remarks regarding the circumscription of problematic taxa.
+In ...
 Chinese authors work together with their non-Chinese colleagues from the U.S., Canada, the United Kingdom and other European countries, Japan, Australia, and Russia.
-The resulting draft is then reviewed by Chinese botanists, the Flora of China Editorial Committee, family specialists from around the world, and advisors on ...
+The resulting draft is then reviewed by Chinese botanists ...

 hua.huh.harvard.edu